 verifying that values are of a certain type (e.g. integer, string, etc.) and within constraints (min/max)

-Runscope currently supports validation against the v4 draft spec of JSON Schema.
+Runscope API tests currently supports validation against the v4 draft spec of JSON Schema.
 Lets run through an example.

 The method we’re testing pulls down the roster of players on a hockey team.
 The top level object is an array named roster.
 Each array item of roster contains an object named player, which has three required properties: player_number, guid and name.
 So, in this first step, we provide our Runscope test with the JSON schema.